corda/corda-runtime-os/libs/rest/ssl-cert-read-impl/README.md

-# Rest Stub Implementations

-Contains stub implementations of the Rest APIs for APIs that cannot currently have their read implementations created.

-This module will be deleted once the real implementations are added.
+# SSL Certificate Read Implementation

+Contains implementation of SSL Certificate Read service.

-## Generating the Stub HTTPS Keystore
+## Generating the self-signed HTTPS Keystore

 The following command was used to create the `https.keystore` in this module's `resources` directory: